Japan! Read this post for all my Japan travel tips and a 2-week itinerary.

 - Train to Kyoto – 15 mins

-- Arashiyama Bamboo Forest – get there very early!
+- Arashiyama Bamboo Forest – get there very early because it gets crowded

 - Nijo Castle